Čestlice

 Čestlice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 700 inhabitants.
-It is known for Aquapalace Prague, the largest water park in the country, and for an extensive commercial zone.
+It has about 800 inhabitants.
+It is known for Aquapalace Prague, which is the largest water park in the country, and for an extensive commercial zone.

+Etymology

+The oldest written form of the name is Šestlice.
+This would mean that the name is derived from the personal name Šestl, meaning "the village of Šestla's people", and later was distorted.
+However, it is likely that the name was actually derived from the name Čestl or Čestla and contained a typo in the oldest records.

 Geography

 Čestlice is located about 5 km southeast of Prague.
 It lies in a flat agricultural landscape in the Prague Plateau.

 History

 The first written mention of Čestlice is from 1227.
 In 1457, the fortress in Čestlice was first mentioned.
 From 1541 to 1927, it was a property of Průhonice.

+Demographics

 Economy

 Aquapalace Prague, the biggest water park in the Czech Republic, is located in Čestlice. Čestlice is also known for its large commercial zone, which serves mainly for the inhabitants of Prague.

 Transport

 The D1 motorway leads across the municipality.

 Sights

-The Church of Saint Procopius was built in 1863–1864, on the place where a small church was documented already in the 14th century.
+The main historical landmark of Čestlice is the Church of Saint Procopius.
+It was built in 1863–1864, on the place where a small church was documented already in the 14th century.